 I also would be very concerned as to whether or not this lady has enough stomach acid and digestive enzymes to absorb minerals like magnesium and zinc and to maintain a normal microbiome /gut bacterial balance.

 I will look at free thyroid hormone 3 (tri-iodo-thyronine) and three as well as free thyroid hormone 4(free thyroxine).

-It may also be important to consider testing for a methylation abnormality or elevated free copper there usually will be useful pointers usually in the medical history
+It may also be important to consider testing for a methylation abnormality or elevated free copper.
+There usually will be useful pointers in the medical history

 Then let’s imagine that cortisol levels are very high showing a high level of stress on the adrenal glands.